What Is Willpower: Exploration of the Psychological Science of Self-Control

 Think about it: starting an assignment earlier rather than later demonstrates personal mastery of willpower – particularly if distractions are deflected in the process.

-Fighting With Addictions
+Fighting with Addictions

 Addiction of pills and cigarettes